AmbreBouillant/ambrebouillant.github.io/_pages/projects.md

   <div class="proj-img"><img src="{{ '/assets/img/proj_side.jpg' | relative_url }}" alt="Side projects"></div>
   <div class="proj-body" markdown="1">
 ### Exploratory work
-<p class="lead">Curiosity-driven problems, often born from teaching or internships.</p>
+<p class="lead">Curiosity-driven problems, often born from teaching (experimental projects in polytechnique).</p>

-Alongside my main themes, I pursue more exploratory questions.
+Alongside my main themes, I pursue more exploratory curiosity-driven questions.
 We showed that the *Cheerios* attraction between floating objects gains a new, strongly dissipative lubrication regime in very viscous baths.
 The *rainbow twirler* — a toy of elastic ribbons under rotation — turns out to be well described by an Elastica equation enriched with inertia.
 I also study the peeling of ribbons from soft sticky gels, where elastocapillarity controls fingering at the peeling front.
 Earlier, during a research internship, I showed that marine choanoflagellates navigate oxygen gradients by a run-and-tumble strategy with logarithmic sensitivity.

 <p class="refs"><a href="/publications/">Aerotaxis in the closest relatives of animals</a> (eLife 2016).
 Cheerios (Martin Trébosc) and twirler (with E. Reyssat) in preparation; peeling work with Menno Cornelissen.</p>
   </div>